 Although English is the official language of Northern Ireland, Ullans (a variant of Scots – a language brought to Ulster by Scottish settlers in the 17th century) and Irish are both seen as culturally significant.

-I rented a car from Europcar not long ago.
+Renting a car in Ireland can be a pain.
+I picked one up from Europcar not long ago.

-When I was picking it up, I was surprised to hear that if I drove into Northern Ireland I would be hit with an additional €25 – €35 (I can’t remember exactly how much) charge that would be automatically debited from my card.
+When I was collecting it, I was surprised to hear that if I drove into Northern Ireland I would be hit with an additional €25 – €35 (I can’t remember exactly how much) charge that would be automatically debited from my card.

 I’m not sure if this is the case with every car rental provider, so check in advance.